GahyunSongDev/Individual_proj/mini_proj/README.md

 - Randomly generated math problems.
 - Adjustable difficulty by changing the range of numbers.
-- Timer to track the total time taken to complete the cha
+- Timer to track the total time taken to complete the challenge